mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-ServiceKeySecretRef holds the name of a secret containing Pager Duty service key
+ServiceKeySecretRef holds the name of a secret containing Pager Duty service key.

 <table>
     <thead>